d-bl/GroundForge-help/docs/Nets/index.md

 -----------------------

 Typing enter reloads the page, the input box of the stitches section becomes part of the page address.
-If the highlight check box was ticked, you will have to tick it again.
-You also may have to regenerate diagrams with a wand.
+You may have to regenerate diagrams with a wand.

 You can use the print button of your browser and choose destination PDF to save your diagrams as far as generated.
 Copy-paste content of the input box in the stitches section of the document to reproduce the page online.